Missing child found in Florida teacher’s home

 Investigators said Simpson picked the boy up from an unknown location and concealed him inside her home while having knowledge of his missing or endangered status.
 Authorities did not immediately reveal Simpson’s motive for her actions.

-Once authorities located the boy, Simpson was placed under arrest for interfering with the custody of a minor.
+Once authorities located the boy, Simpson was arrested on allegations of interfering with the custody of a minor.
 According to the sheriff’s office, Simpson is currently employed by Charlotte County Public Schools.

 An investigation is ongoing.
 Anyone with information is asked to contact the Charlotte County Sheriff’s Office at 941-639-2101.